Pittenweem Sewer Flooding Investment

 What We Are Doing

-- We are looking to address flooding in 3 main areas of Pittenweem –The West Shore, East Shore and Seaview Row.
+• We are looking to address flooding in 3 main areas of Pittenweem –The West Shore, East Shore and West Pittenweem.

 East Shore

-- Upgraded, screened CSO (Combined Sewer Overflow) and new outfall within East Harbour to MLWS (Mean Low Water Springs).
-This will mean that the existing overflow is removed from the inner harbour and taken to MLWS
+• The completed work included an upgraded screened CSO (Combined Sewer Overflow) and a new outfall within East Harbour to MLWS (Mean Low Water Springs), with the existing overflow removed from the inner harbour and taken to MLWS.

-- Upgrade power supply to existing waste water pumping station
+• It also included an upgraded power supply to existing waste water pumping station.

 West Shore

-- Following discussions with community and committing to minimize the visual impact of the outfall as much as possible, we are able to construct the new outfall so it is fully buried underground.
+• Following discussions with community and committing to minimise the visual impact of the outfall as much as possible, we are able to construct the new outfall so it is fully buried underground.

 There is known flooding issues in the Western area of Pittenweem.
-Following updated modelling and solution development, we are currently considering the options, including that of surface water removal.
+Following updated modelling and solution development, we are currently considering the options, including the diversion of excess storm water from the Sandycraig estate.
 We will continue to liaise with stakeholders with regard to these plans.

 Timescales

-Construction work is due to start on East Shore in January 2024.
-The ideal is we are able to approach working in the community in the different locations in a coordinated way so that we don’t have to completely stop at any one time, but also don’t carry out work in the harbour and beach areas during summer time when the village has higher number of visitors.
+Construction work began on East Shore in January 2024.
+We are looking to carry out work in the different locations in a coordinated way so that we don’t have to completely stop at any one time, but also don’t carry out work in the harbour and beach areas during summer time when the village has higher number of visitors.

 The sequencing of each of the phases of the work will consider minimising disruption, whilst managing construction practicalities and cost.
 All dates will be subject to change, for example - limited access, vehicle size and movement constraints and tide movements will heavily constrain work at West shore so this phase will likely be slowest to progress once on site.